Full electrolytic capacitor replacement, preventative or to fix leakage and age-related faults.

 A bit of an identity crisis on this Nintendo GameCube pearl white: DOL-001 board in a DOL-101 shell, transplanted there many moons ago.
 Optical drive recapped as part of the GameCube maintenance day.

-This silver Nintendo GameCube (DOL-001) kicked off the mainboard recap campaign across the whole GameCube fleet.
+This silver Nintendo GameCube (DOL-001) was recapped twice.
+First its optical drive PCB, to cure a disc read fault (on these consoles it is usually the caps, not the laser).
+Later, a full mainboard recap, which kicked off the campaign to recap the mainboards across the whole GameCube fleet.
 Razor-sharp Tetris blocks to celebrate.

 Sony BVM-D9H5J Trinitron arrived allegedly dead but just needed the right buttons pressed.
 Tube has 150,000 hours on it but doesn't look terrible.
 PSU partially recapped and a previous owner's poor rework job cleaned up; the dimness issue remains unsolved for now.